 - Park outdoors in a well ventilated area away from flames, sparks, anyone smoking and other sources of ignition. - 2.
-Stop the engine. - Unlatch and lift the operator's seat (see EQUIPMENT).
+Stop the engine. - Unlatch and lift seat (see EQUIP-MENT).
 The fuel cap is located on the left side.

-- 4. Slowly rotate cap counterclockwise and remove it. - 5.
-Fill the tank until the fuel level reaches the higher point of the filler tube.
+- 4. Slowly rotate cap counterclockwise and remove it - Fill the tank until the fuel level reaches the higher point of the filler tube.

-mo2014-001-002_a TYPICAL 1.
-Higher point of the filler tube
+1. Higher point of the filler tube

-Note: Do not try to top off the fuel tank.
+NOTE: Do not try to top off the fuel tank.
 Leave some room for the fuel to expand with temperature changes.

-- 6. Wipe up any spilled fuel.
+- Wipe up any spilled fuel.
 If fuel spills on you, wash with soap and water and change your clothes. - Put cap on and fully tighten clockwise until you hear a click.
 Never start or operate the engine with the fuel cap removed. - 8.
 Close seat.